S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/resolve-objections.md

 As with any proposal, an amendment suggestion gives you a starting point that can then be refined through inviting and resolving objections. (see Step 4:Test One Argument Qualifies as Objection)

-It’s often helpful to repeat or summarise the amendment and write it down for everyone to see.
+It’s often helpful to repeat or summarize the amendment and write it down for everyone to see.

 ## Step 2: Understand amendment